allen-cell-animated/agave/docs/agave.rst

 Click the checkbox to show or hide a scale bar at the bottom right corner of the display.
 In a perspective camera, due to foreshortening, the scale bar will represent the distance between tickmarks shown on the bounding box of the volume.
-You will have to have bounding box turned on in order to see it.
+You will have to have the bounding box turned on in order to see it.
 The scale bar will use physical units if available in the loaded volume data.